Resident Assistant and Faculty

 Kurt Heinlein is an Associate Professor of Theatre at Missouri State University where he coordinates the BFA Actor Training Program.
 This is his fourth year teaching at MFAA.
 Heinlein is a working member of AEA and SAG/AFTRA.
 He is also an active member of The Society of American Fight Directors, Fight Directors Canada, and serves as executive leadership for The Association of Theatre Movement Educators.
 Heinlein has performed and directed extensively since completing his MFA in Acting from the Cincinnati College-Conservatory of Music (CCM), with union performance credits that include New York, regional theatre, daytime drama, ﬁlm, commercial print, and over 25 national television spots.
 His directing credits include New York, regional, and university theatre, and his stunt, aerial, and combat work have been seen in daytime drama, numerous national commercials, and in the professional and educational theatre circuits.
 Heinlein completed his Ph.D. in Theatre from Louisiana State University, and has been awarded several honors for his work in Green Theatre (performance that promotes socio-environmental betterment).
 Notable publications include "Koko and the Performance of Conservationism," "Green Theatre," and "Evangeline Drowning."
 In 2009, NPR dubbed Heinlein “The emerging father of American Green Theatre.”
 He maintains a consistent dedication to environmental education, noted by his volunteer work for The Nature Conservancy, The National Park Service, and the SAG sponsored BookPals Literacy Program.
 Heinlein has received several awards for his volunteerism and public service.
 He is married to Courtney Heinlein and they have two wonderful children together.

-Jacob Hiser is a senior at Missouri State University pursuing a degree in jazz studies.
+Jacob Hiser is a recent graduate of Missouri State University pursuing a degree in jazz studies.
 He plays both piano and violin, and enjoys playing all styles of music.
 With his brother, he has performed professionally around the United States as the Hiser Brothers; and with the band Powder Mill, he has traveled as far as France to perform.
-He is also a member of the Springfield Symphony, playing 1st violin.
+He is also a member of the Springfield (Mo.)
+Symphony, playing 1st violin.

 Kacey Kennedy is a young and enthusiastic lover of the Fine Arts.
 She recently graduated with her bachelor's in music education from Culver-Stockton College and plans to be a high school band director.